Overcoming The Hurdles And Struggles Of Motherhood

-Look at ways to break it down into smaller tasks, like doing a little bit of folding each day for 30 minutes increments.
-If it's not done then wait for another day to continue.
+Look at ways to break it down into smaller tasks, like doing a little bit of folding each day for 30-minute increments.
+If it’s not done then wait for another day to continue.
 Trying to do all the laundry one time may seem overwhelming.

 However, breaking it down into smaller time slots is more manageable.
 Housecleaning another task that moms tend to complain about can also be done in small increments each day.
 For example, keep the common areas clean with quick wipes each day instead of waiting for 1 day to do everything.

 When that day arrives it is overwhelming to get it done.
 Keep cleaning up as you go especially right after meal preparations.
 If taking care of the kids may become overwhelming as well, try to communicate that with your partner or even close family members and see what ways they both can help to reduce any stress that you may feel.

 As a mom, I can completely understand the feeling of not having enough time for yourself.
 Day in and day out you may be constantly bombarded with the responsibilities of motherhood along with work, and household responsibilities as well.